sidmulajkar/sidmulajkar/README.md

 I am a CS engineer passionate about building and advocating systems that respect privacy and security at the forefront.

-*   🌍  I'm based in Mumbai, IN
+*   🌍  I'm based in India
 *   ✉️  You can contact me at [hi@sidmulajkar.com](mailto:hi@sidmulajkar.com)
-*   🚀  I'm currently working on [Privacy Guides Series](http://sidmulajkar.com/privacyguide/)
+*   🚀  I'm currently working on [Privacy Guides Series](https://sidmulajkar.com/privacyguide/)
 *   🧠  I'm learning Cyber Security and Core CS Concepts
 *   🔖 Read my blogs @ [Website](https://sidmulajkar.com/posts/)